Assessment of Dietetic Competence PG (10137.1)

 This is an assessment unit, rather than a teaching and learning unit, that provides a holistic assessment of material covered over the three practicum units 8661, 8663 and 9299.
 This unit has a zero credit point unit allocation.
 The time required to prepare for this assessment unit has been allocated within the units stated above.

-All student will be invited to attend an online workshop which is designed to provide content for the development of their e-Portfolio Showcase.
+All student will be invited to attend an full day workshop which is designed to provide content for the development of their e-Portfolio Showcase.
 Additional resouces to assist with this assessment unit are included on the unit's CANVAS site.
 Technical assistance will also be offered following the workshop.

 It is a requirement of this unit that students attend a 20 minute panel interview.
 Students should plan to arrive 30 minutes before the interview and allow 30 minutes for the interview process.